joxz/pacserver/README.md

 Built using node.js, express and MongoDB

-Developed based on the need to provide PAC files with different proxy assignments per client IP address.
+Developed based on the need to provide dynamic generated PAC files with different proxy assignments per client IP address.

 Inspired by https://github.com/DrRenz/PACtory